ludeeus/integration_blueprint/README.md

 `enabled` | `boolean` | `False` | `False` | Boolean to enable/disable the platform.
 `name` | `string` | `False` | `blueprint` | Custom name for the entity.

+## Contributions are welcome!

+If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

 ***

 [exampleimg]: example.png